Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Abstract

 \section{Abstract}

 Rank-based linkage is a new tool for summarizing a collection $S$ of objects according to their relationships.
 These objects are not mapped to vectors, and ``similarity'' between objects need be neither numerical nor symmetrical.
 All an object needs to do is rank nearby objects by similarity to itself, using a \texttt{Comparator} which is transitive, but need not be consistent with any metric on the whole set.
 Call this a ranking system on $S$.
 Rank-based linkage is applied to the $K$-nearest neighbor digraph derived from a ranking system.
 Computations occur on a 2-dimensional abstract oriented simplicial complex whose faces are among the points, edges, and triangles of the line graph of the undirected $K$-nearest neighbor graph on $S$.
 In $|S| K^2$ steps it builds an edge-weighted linkage graph $(S, \mathcal{L}, \sigma)$ where $\sigma(\{x, y\})$ is called the in-sway between objects $x$ and $y$.
 Take $\mathcal{L}_t$ to be the links whose in-sway is at least $t$, and partition $S$ into components of the graph $(S, \mathcal{L}_t)$, for varying $t$.
-Rank-based linkage is a functor from a category of out-ordered digraphs to a category of partitioned sets, with the practical consequence that augmenting the set of objects in a rank-respectful way gives a fresh clustering which does not ``rip apart`` the previous one.
+Rank-based linkage is a functor from a category of ``out-ordered'' digraphs to a category of partitioned sets, with the practical consequence that augmenting the set of objects in a rank-respectful way gives a fresh clustering which does not ``rip apart'' the previous one.
 The same holds for single linkage clustering in the metric space context, but not for typical optimization-based methods.
+Orientation sheaves play in a fundamental role and ensure that partially overlapping data sets can be ``glued'' together.
 Open combinatorial problems are presented in the last section.

-{ \textbf{Keywords:} clustering, non-parametric statistics, functor, ordinal data, sheaf \\ \textbf{MSC class: } Primary: 62H30; Secondary: 05C20, 05E45,05C76 }
+{ \textbf{Keywords:} clustering, non-parametric statistics, functor, ordinal data, sheaf \\ \textbf{MSC class: } Primary: 62H30; Secondary: 05C20, 05E45, 05C76 }